Adult Mental Health Services

 Officers receive special training on mental illness and de-escalation techniques.

 CNS Healthcare connects you to emergency departments when urgent care is needed.
-If a situation requires psychiatric support, referrals to trusted psychiatric units are provided quickly.
+You can receive a referral to a trusted psychiatric unit if a situation requires psychiatric support.

 Family members often feel overwhelmed during mental health emergencies.
-You can access support through hotline services for immediate help.
-Members of your CNS Healthcare care team may also be able to connect families with support groups and other community organizations, such as NAMI.
+You can access support through hotline services like the 988 suicide crisis lifeline for immediate help.
+You can also access the veterans crisis line for specialized support.

 Whole-Person and Community-Based Supports